Signed in as:

 The Cardiothoracic Anaesthesia Partnership is a central point for advanced UK cardiothoracic anaesthesia training.

 We host educational meetings and hands on teaching days for anaesthesia trainees and fellows with an interest in cardiothoracic anaesthesia.
-These meetings are followed by the Cardiothoracic London Anaesthesia Party (lockdown allowing) to allow for networking and further discussion of topics discussed...
+These meetings are followed by the Cardiothoracic Anaesthesia Party (lockdown allowing) to allow for networking and further discussion of topics discussed...

-Our aim is for CLAP to be a truly international partnership by regularly inviting experts practising in the various cardiac centres around the world to speak at our meetings.
+Our aim is for CAP to be a truly international partnership by regularly inviting experts practising in the various cardiac centres around the world to speak at our meetings.
 This allows the amazing work of different centres to be showcased and help to form and strengthen links between centres.

 We are a group of anaesthetic trainees who met on a fellowship year at St Bart's Hospital in London.
 We began organising in-house Fellows Clubs centering on advanced cardiothoracic anaesthesia.

 We felt the quality of the speakers and their presentations was too good not to share and believe we can provide a real hub for advanced cardiac anaesthesia training and resources across the United Kingdom (and beyond!).